-Bordone's work is particularly important from an American point of view, as it contains the "gionta del Monte del Oro novamente ritrovato" mentioned on the title-page, the earliest authentic description of Pizzaro's entry into Peru to appear in a printed book.
+The rare second and, from an Americanist point of view, the most desirable edition of the 'Isolario' as it contains for the first time the "gionta del Monte del Oro novamente ritrovato" mentioned on the title-page, the earliest authentic description of Pizzaro's entry into Peru to appear in a printed book.
+A highly unusual copy for being finished in contemporary hand-colour; an infrequent occurrence among sixteenth-century Italian books.